Skip to main content

 Academic

-The integrity of the is fundamentally a problem of applied thermodynamics and information science.
+The integrity of the pharmaceutical cold chain is fundamentally a problem of applied thermodynamics and information science.
 The objective is to mitigate the kinetic processes of molecular degradation for biologics by maintaining a state of low thermal energy.
 For complex molecules like peptides and monoclonal antibodies, biological efficacy is an emergent property of their precise, three-dimensional conformational structure.

 Any temperature excursion provides the activation energy necessary to initiate denaturation, aggregation, or proteolysis, irreversibly compromising the molecule’s function.
 Therefore, the technologies employed represent a sophisticated defense against entropy, ensuring the therapeutic message encoded in the molecule’s structure is delivered with fidelity.